 - Disabled: Do not use a SET command. - Digital: Set a specific digital output value. - Analog: Set a specific analog output value.
-The output unit is based on the analog unit that you set in the Monitoring menu. - Tool Power: Set the voltage of Tool IO Power. - Test: Test defined output before running program.

-• Variable: Assigns a specific value to a variable added to the variable list and to a register item set in the MODBUS TCP menu.
+The output unit is based on the analog unit that you set in the Monitoring menu. - Variable: Assigns a specific value to a variable added to the variable list and to a register item set in the MODBUS TCP menu.
 Press the text box next to the variable selection menu to launch the expression keypad.
-For more details about the expression keypad, refer to 5.4 Virtual Keypad.

-- TCP: Switch to another TCP profile. - Payload: Change the payload of current TCP.
+For more details about the expression keypad, refer to 5.4 Virtual Keypad. - TCP: Switch to another TCP profile.